TobiasPSP/doneland_sources/Components/Microcontroller/Families/ESP/ESP32/Classic ESP32/ESP32 DevKitC V4/README.md

 <img src="images/usb_power_turnoff_t.png" width="70%" height="70%" />

 ### Voltage Regulator
-Behind the *CP2102*, there is a dedicated *IRU1117-33* 3.3V *voltage regulator* capable of supplying *800mA*.
+Behind the *CP2102*, there is a *IRU1117-33* 3.3V *voltage regulator* capable of supplying *800mA*.
 This regulator is used when you supply voltage either via *USB* or directly via the *5V* pin.
 The voltage regulator accepts an absolute *maximum input voltage* of *7V*.

 On the right side, there are two *JY3/S8050* epitaxal planar transistors with a high collector current of *500mA* each and high total power dissipation.